 What are Civil Registers?

 The concept of civil registration became a force of European and world record-keeping following the French Revolution.
-During the last years of the eighteenth century, civil registration began in France and other French speaking countries, but was effectively blocked by the conservative elements of society which were dominated by the Catholic countries.
+During the first half of the nineteenth century, movements for civil registration arose in Spain and other Hispanic countries but were effectively blocked by the conservative elements of society, which were dominated by the Catholic Church.
 These elements feared that civil registration would result in a further secularization of society and a reduction of the control that the church had over the people.
-From approximately 1593 until 1792, the records were officially kept by the clergy in France.
-After this time, the responsibility shifted to civil registers.
-This thorough record-keeping extended to all French colonies.
+The earliest national civil registration law in a Hispanic country was adopted in Mexico in 1859.
+The last Hispanic country to adopt a civil registration law was Ecuador in 1901.